The Australian Consumer Law contains a range of protections to help ensure that the products you buy are safe.

 Certain products sold in Australia are subject to mandatory standards.These are introduced when considered reasonably necessary to prevent or reduce the risk of injury to a person.

 If a product is subject to a mandatory standard, it must meet particular safety criteria before it can be sold in Australia.

 Products can be temporarily or permanently banned from sale in Australia when considered reasonably necessary to prevent or reduce the risk of injury to a person.

 It is against the law for businesses to sell products when they are subject to an interim or permanent ban.

 If a product or service presents a safety risk or is non-compliant with a mandatory standard or ban, it may need to be taken off the market or ‘recalled’.

 Recalls can be initiated by a supplier or in response to an order by the Commonwealth or a state and territory minister responsible for competition and consumer policy.
-All safety recalls are listed on the Recalls Australia website.
+All safety recalls are listed on the Product Safety Australia website.

 As a consumer, you may have the right to a refund if a product is unsafe.
 See consumer rights & guarantees for more information.

 We provide detailed information about mandatory safety standards, bans, safety warning notices, recalls, and mandatory reporting at the Product Safety Australia website.
 The site also contains information about safe practices you can follow to minimise the risk of injuries occurring.

 A safety alert can be issued to warn the public that a good or service is under investigation or poses a safety risk.
 The safety alert will: